cristina-esposito/cristina-esposito-portfolio.github.io/README.md

 Bachelor of Commerce Major in Supply Chain Operations Management Minor in Data Intelligence | Concordia University (December 2019)
 - Co-op internship program
-- SAS Certfication in Business Analytics and Data Science
+- SAS Certification in Business Analytics and Data Science
 - Team member on the John Molson Supply Chain and Business Technology Management Association
 - Supply Chain Capstone Project - improving the receiving area of the Glen Hospital using business process re-engineering

 ### Work Experience
 Forecast Analyst @ Abbvie (June 2022 - Present)
 - Help drive brand commercial success for the Immunology portfolio through communicating insights derived from market data and interpret market trends in a way that helps AbbVie Canada make more strategic business decisions.
-- Work in partnership with the Finance team to deliver monthly, annual and long-range financial forecasts and with Business Unit and Brand Managers, to address the needs and identify opportunities for improved brand performance.
+- Work in partnership with the Finance team to deliver monthly, annual, and long-range financial forecasts and with Business Unit and Brand Managers, to address the needs and identify opportunities for improved brand performance.
 - Analyze complex business problems and issues using data from internal and external sources and provide perspective and insights on issues/opportunities.

 Master Data Technician @ McGill University Health Centre (MUHC)